In this article

 - Publish Quality Content

-- C: Just Add Grease – Make it as easy as possible to people to do the talking
+- C: Just Add Grease – Make it as easy as possible for people to do the talking

 - Tap into triggers